 Children require healthy, nutritious school lunches.
 A sandwich, a piece of fruit, perhaps a yoghurt and a non-fizzy drink are recommended as an appropriate lunch.
 Fizzy drinks, crisps and chewing gum are not allowed and chocolate should be kept to a minimum.
 The ten minutes from 12.30 to 12.40 are provided specifically for eating and the children may go outside once finished.
 In general, children who have balanced, regular diets are more alert and responsive at school.
 Because some children in our school have suffered from nut allergies, all nuts and nut products are banned.

-The main holidays for each school year are determined by the Department of Education and can be researched at www.education.ie.
+The main holidays for each school year are determined by the Department of Education and can be looked up at www.education.ie.
 The Halloween Break, Christmas Holidays and Easter Holidays are the same for all schools in Ireland.
 Minor differences may occur between schools for the start and end of the Summer Holidays, February mid-term and other discretionary days during the year.
 A calendar for that school year is distributed in September/October to parents and contained in the Homework Journal for 1st - 6th Class.
-In addition, there can be days when the school is used for election purposes and the school is closed to children.
+There may be additional closures.
+Teachers are sometimes obliged to attend professional development courses; the school may be used for election purposes and the school is closed to children.
 These days are notified to parents as the school learns of them.
-In more recent years, the school has had to close for health and safety reasons, for example heavy snowfall or no water.
+The school sometimes has to close for health and safety reasons, for example heavy snowfall or no water.
 This is advised to parents using web-texts, no later than 8.30am on the morning of closure.